rorymiller/referees-rebuttal-2/draft2.md

 point-of-care troponin in rural settings (i.e. current use of point-of-care troponin has not been validated).
-Many rural hospitals are still using the manufacturer's cut-off of 0.08 ug/L, which has been shown to miss NSTEMI.\[\@schneiderImprovedSensitivityPoint2013;
-\@simpsonRecommendationsUsePointofCare2016\] The pathway proposed in this trial, will lower the cut-off improving sensitivity compared to the "standard of care".
+Many rural hospitals are still using the manufacturer's cut-off of 0.08 ug/L, which has been shown to miss NSTEMI.(9,10) The pathway proposed in this trial, will lower the cut-off improving sensitivity compared to the "standard of care".

 ## Appropriateness of the applicant's expertise to meet the requirements of the proposed research (if known)

-The lead investigators inexperience is indeed countered by the vast experience of the team.
+The lead investigator's inexperience is indeed countered by the vast experience of the team.

 ## Comments on the budget or the relevant matters